What is cancer?

 - Tobacco smoke: Smoking as well as exposure to second-hand smoke (passive smoking) on a regular basis appears to increase the risk of breast cancer.

 - Some other uncertain or unproven risk factors: These include antiperspirants, underwire bras, pollution, breast implants, etc.

-How can breast cancer be prevented?
+How can you lower your risk of getting breast cancer